SaeedEY/saeedey.github.io/README.md

 1. Copy `PROMPT.txt` from this repo
 2. Paste into Grok (or any strong LLM)
 3. Feed it your own `public.json` and private templates
-4. Run `python generate-bin.py`
+4. Run `python generate-bin.py` to generate `resume.bin`
-5. Deploy → done
+5. Test your CV locally by running `python local-test-server.py` to test your instance via `http://localhost/#00000000-0000-0000-0000-000000000001`
+6. Is it OK ?
+Commit and Push it to your `github.com` repo that is exactly named `<your-github-useruname>.github.io`
+7. Done?
+Yes!
+Open your github at `https://<your-github-useruname>.github.io/`.

 That’s literally how this project was built.
 It works.
+Congrats.

 ## Built With